 So how did the goggles actually perform during my time using them?
 Excellent!
 With the highly direction 14dBi patch antenna I was getting tremendous downrange video range with very little static.
 My radio control system cut out once before the video did, for example.
 As you fly near the limits of range, the goggles go into static instead of a blue screen; as they should for FPV purposes.
 Color reproduction on the default screen settings was fantastic.
 The colors are far more vibrant than those on my Fat Sharks but are comparable to other LCD headsets I have used.
 Latency is almost non-existent, just like it is with every other headset I’ve used equipped with RX5808 receiver chips.
 All told, I could definitely see myself using these goggles as my main goggles for flying.
 I will likely continue to use my Fat Sharks but it’s getting to the point that I’m doing so only to justify the expense of those goggles.
 I also still prefer their portability to headset-style goggles.

 I would say I’ve found a new recommendation for the low end FPV goggle market with the FuriBee VR01 goggles.
-While the specs for these goggles might not be as great as other options, they have the features that count: low latency RX5808 receiver, diversity, comfort and a great battery life when paired with a flight pack.
+While the specs for these goggles might not be as great as other options, they have the features that count: low latency RX5808 receiver, dual antennas, comfort and a great battery life when paired with a flight pack.
 These goggles are a fantastic blend of features, comfort and cost.

 We want to once again thank our friends over at Gearbest for allowing us to try out this product.
 Click on the link below to check it out!